clipperhouse/netlify/content/championship.md

 ---
 Engineering and product managers often talk about “ownership” of features, when what we want is **championship**.
 When we orient ourselves around _assignment_ of tasks, we ship a worse product.

-We should want individuals to choose projects that they will **champion**, i.e., for which they are advocates.
+We should want individuals to choose projects that they will champion, i.e., for which they are **advocates**.
 This is better for the individual, better for the user, better for the company – and it keeps us managers accountable.

 ### Intrinsic motivation

 We do better work when we are intrinsically motivated.
 In engineering, this means better correctness, better performance, more edge cases discovered and addressed.
 We incentivise craftsmanship: when the implementer cares, the user gets a better product.

-My (decidedly unscientific) heuristic is that *championed* work ships product that is 2× better than assigned work.
+My (decidedly unscientific) heuristic is that championed work ships product that is 2× better than assigned work.

 And it makes for happier, more invested developers, who stick around.